Choosing a restaurant concept is one of the most important steps to opening a restaurant.

 2 - Sell the restaurant experience not just food.

 Your menu is a very important aspect of your overall concept, but it’s not the only aspect.
 Your concept reflects your restaurant’s theme and identity.
 You’re not only serving delicious dishes to customers—you’re also providing them with a unique experience, and every detail is important.

 How your food tastes is important, but you also want to consider the other senses in order to provide a complete sensory experience for your patrons.
-Other things to think about when choosing a concept include:

 - Your restaurant’s name